tscswcn/PaddlePaddle.org/DEVELOPING.md

 ## Contributing using Git

 We invite contributions to both the codebase of PaddlePaddle.org and individual documentation repos.
 As noted earlier, the documentation content is stored in individual content repos ([book](https://github.com/PaddlePaddle/book), [models](https://github.com/PaddlePaddle/models), etc.) which are fetched and transformed (on Docker during development, and on a continuous integration server in production) before rendering within the PaddlePaddle.org environment.
-Thus, contributions to this repository should be related to transformation of the raw repository content, styling, and rendering.
+Content updates must be made using the PR process on individual repos.
+And thus, contributions to this repository should be related to transformation of the raw repository content, styling, and rendering.

+Sometimes, you wish to align content updates with features in PaddlePaddle.org.
+In such a case, initiate your PR in this repository before your updates to the content - such that PaddlePaddle.org does not break due to major content repo updates.

-An high-level overview of the process of local development looks like this:
+A high-level overview of the process of local development looks like this:

 ![Development contribution](assets/building-deploying-paddlepaddle-dev.org.png)